-- 16.1 All staff should be aware of the school policy on E-Safety which sets out our expectations relating to: - Creating a safer online environment. - Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical thinking. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make students vulnerable including sexting. - Use of mobile technology both within school and on school trips/ outings. - Use of camera equipment, including camera phones. - What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 16.3 Students, staff and parents are supported to understand the risks posed by CONTENT - CONDUCT - CONTACT on-line.
+- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - Creating a safer online learning environment.

-- 16.4 We have a separate mobile phone policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+- Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical thinking. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make students vulnerable including sexting. - Use of mobile technology both within school and on school trips/outings. - Use of camera equipment, including camera phones. - What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+This includes sexting and image exchange under threat or use of coercion. - 16.3 Students, staff and parents are supported to understand the risks posed by the CONTENT accessed by students their CONDUCT on line- and who they have CONTACT with in the digital world. - 16.4 We have a separate mobile phone policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
 This includes sanctions which will be applied when these boundaries are not adhered to. - 16.5 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our students. - 16.6 Staff's use of mobile technology whilst on site is set out in the Staff Code of Conduct.
+This is a safeguarding measure for our students. - 16.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

-17.Sexting
+17 Sexting